metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 Optional:

-- `fields_mapping` (Attributes List) Custom fields mapping to an OpenTelemetry conformant format.By default, NetObserv format proposal is used: https://github.com/rhobs/observability-data-model/blob/main/network-observability.md#format-proposal .As there is currently no accepted otlp standard for L3/4 network logs, you can freely override it with your own. (see [below for nested schema](#nestedatt--spec--exporters--open_telemetry--fields_mapping))
+- `fields_mapping` (Attributes List) Custom fields mapping to an OpenTelemetry conformant format.
+By default, NetObserv format proposal is used: https://github.com/rhobs/observability-data-model/blob/main/network-observability.md#format-proposal .
+As there is currently no accepted otlp standard for L3/4 network logs, you can freely override it with your own. (see [below for nested schema](#nestedatt--spec--exporters--open_telemetry--fields_mapping))
 - `headers` (Map of String) Headers to add to messages (optional)
 - `logs` (Attributes) Open telemetry configuration for logs. (see [below for nested schema](#nestedatt--spec--exporters--open_telemetry--logs))
 - `metrics` (Attributes) Open telemetry configuration for metrics. (see [below for nested schema](#nestedatt--spec--exporters--open_telemetry--metrics))